 Unirondack as an LGBTQ+ Organization

 Simply put, Unirondack proudly identifies as queer run organization.
 All three of our executive leaders are LGBTQ, our leadership team is predominantly LGBTQ, and the majority of our staff identify with queerness as well.
-Unirondack has not always excelled at being inclusive to all who fall in the LGBTQ community.
-While Unirondack has always claimed to be a welcoming place for all, we have taken concerted steps in the past decade to analyze our organization through a new lens from the perspective of queer leaders.
-We’re proud of our policies and norms that seek to actively raise voices of LGBTQ folks in our community and call into question norms created by the gender binary and heteronormativity.
+While Unirondack has always claimed to be a welcoming place for all, we have taken concerted steps in the past decade to analyze our organization through a new lens from the perspective of queer leaders surrounded by incredible allies.
+We’re proud of our policies and norms that seek to actively raise voices of LGBTQ folks in our community and call into question norms created by gender norms and heteronormativity.

-Our belief is that the gender binary is a socially constructed, colonialist norm that we seek to question and challenge whenever possible.
+We have found the gender binary is a norm that many of our campers don’t feel fits their identity, and we seek to question and challenge these norms whenever possible and realistic.
 While understanding that our camp operates within the context of a greater world, we believe that camp can be a place where rules around gender, sexuality, orientation, and identity can be rewritten and self-discovery and love for one’s self can be truly embraced and celebrated.
 We also believe that these perspectives benefit all people, not just those who identify as LGBTQ+ and we welcome straight and cis folks to be a part of the learning with us.
-Through this solidarity, we believe a better world is possible.
+Through this solidarity, we believe a better world is possible!
+Strong allies to our cause are vital to a greater goal of gender equity for all!

 So what does this look like?